-The UK office has an emergency 24 hour number that can be contacted throughout the venture.
-The office is then able to contact the venture leader or leadership teams.
+The UK office has a 24hr emergency number.
+The UK office can contact the leadership team within agreed timeframes.

 3.8.3.5 The venture provider shall ensure that more than one member of the venture is capable of operating the communication equipment being used.